 Recommended for Environmental Science

-An overview of the evolutionary history of mammals and their interactions with other organisms and the environment with an emphasis on southeastern North America.
-Prerequisite: BIOL 203, 204, 205, and 206, OR BIOL 220, 221, 222 or 270, and 223 or 271; CHEM 105; MATH 101, 150, or 151 or any MATH course with MATH 150 or 151 as a prerequisite; students must have a minimum grade of C- or S in all 200-level BIOL courses taken and a minimum grade of C- or S in CHEM 105.
-Sophomore or higher standing.
-Notes: Class enrollment is limited to 24 students due to standard seating in a lab classroom.
-Offered in fall.
+The course will demonstrate the relationships of geology, paleontology, and biology across space and time in the relatively poorly studied Carolina Piedmont province.
+Prerequisite: BIOL 220 and 221; BIOL 222 or 270, BIOL 223 or 271; CHEM 105, 201, or 211; MATH 101, 150, or 151 or any MATH course with MATH 150 or 151 as a prerequisite; students must have a minimum grade of C- or S in all 200-level BIOL courses taken and in CHEM 105, 201, or 211.
+Or permission of the instructor.
+Notes: Offered in spring.

 Fulfills Science/Math Elective for Environmental Science and Environmental Studies